csc1120/spring24/README.md

 # Announcements

 ## Week 8
+- Feedback for lab is in Canvas for lab 7
 - Tuesday: Lunch with students 11:30am - 12:30pm and 2-4pm student hours
 - Wednesday: lecture on recursion instead of activities
 - Thursday: lab as usual